nadr0/TextRank/README.md

 ```

 ### Settings
 There are some parameters you can set in the TextRank object.
+You can provide any combination of none of these settings.

 Note: You must provide both **tokens** and **split** not just one or the other if you choose you provide your own.
 ```javascript